 Curating, Podcasting, and Writing

-June 2019 - Present - Host of The Video Essay Podcast, a show featuring conversations with leading practitioners of the form.
+Since 2019, I have hosted The Video Essay Podcast, a show featuring conversations with leading practitioners of the form.
 The show has evolved to feature conversations about other forms of found footage filmmaking, remix, digital internet culture, documentary, and more.
-(48 Episodes)

 I also write the popular monthly Substack newsletter Notes on Videographic Criticism.